skafos/skafos-see-similar/README.md

 tags: (7) [ARRAY_OF_PRODUCT_TAGS]
 }
 ```
-You can use the above object to modify the contents of the template before it gets added to the `similarProducts` array.
+You can use the above object to modify the contents of the template before it gets added to the `similarProducts` array, which is used to add similar products to the collection's products grid.